The 90s were a wonderful time for a lot of things: the US economy, legendary sitcoms, steroid-fuelled home run records.

 Fortunately, the world of menswear finally regained its footing in the 21st century, and outlawed the board short, swinging back toward slimmer-fitting, knee-exposing, stylish shorts—much to the delight of our calves.

-In this post I’ll outline what I look for in a good pair of shorts, and explain why Banana Republic’s Aiden short is one of the best bets for your buck (at least in my humble opinion).
+In this post I’ll outline what I look for in a good pair of shorts, and explain why Banana Republic’s flagship short is one of the best bets for your buck (at least in my humble opinion).

-How Your Shorts Should Fit
+First Up: How Your Shorts Should Fit

 Slim and Trim